strawbees/learning-platform-gatsby/README.md

 We provide 2 deploy scripts in this repository, one for Github pages and to Amazon S3.

 For the Github pages, update the `prefixPath` to the name of your repository.
 You can read more about [Gatsby and Github pages here](https://www.gatsbyjs.org/docs/how-gatsby-works-with-github-pages/).
-You can run `npm run deploy-ghpages`.
+You can run `npm run deploy-gh`.

 To deploy on Amazon S3 we use [@strawbees/s3-publisher](https://github.com/strawbees/s3-publisher).
 Create a `.env` file with `S3_KEY`, `S3_SECRET`, `S3_BUCKET` and `S3_REGION` and run `npm run deploy-s3`.